thiagoss/gst-tracer-stats-tools/README.md

 # gst-tracer-stats-tools
-Random collection of tools for gsttracer
+Random collection of tools for parsing gsttracer's stats logs